gloria-glo/briskula/README.md

 Example of cards and suites in game

-4D - four of denari
+4D - four of denari,
-13B - Knight of bastoni
+13B - Knight of bastoni,
-7S - seven of spades
+7S - seven of spades,
-1K - ace of Coppe
+1K - ace of Coppe,

 More about game: